schmi-ny/County-Level-Community-Capital-Stocks/README.md

 - [CapitalPCs061521.xlsx](https://github.com/schmi-ny/County-Level-Community-Capital-Stocks/blob/main/CapitalPCs061521.xlsx)
 - [CapitalMaps.zip](https://github.com/schmi-ny/County-Level-Community-Capital-Stocks/blob/main/CapitalMaps.zip)

-# 2. Code File
+# 2. Code Files
-This section contains the Stata code.
-The first part of the code contains the Principal Component Analysis for each capital and standardizes them into indicies (1-100).
+This section contains the Stata and Matlab code.
+The first part of the Stata code contains the Principal Component Analysis for each capital and standardizes them into indicies (1-100).
 This part also computes descriptive statistics of them, differentiated by metro and nonmetro status of the county.

-The second part of the code estimates the association of the capitals to the percent of farms participating in direct-to-consumer markets using nonspatial (Ordinary Least Squares) and spatial (Spatial Durbin Model) approaches.
+The second part of the Stata code estimates the association of the capitals to the percent of farms participating in direct-to-consumer markets using nonspatial (Ordinary Least Squares) and spatial (Spatial Durbin Model) approaches.
 Marginal effects are also computed.

-Direct, indirect, and total spatial spillover effects (SDM) of the capital stock variables are obtained separately in Matlab following LeSage and Pace (2009, pp 114-115).
-That code is available from the authors upon request.
+The Matlab code estimates the direct, indirect, and total spatial spillover effects (SDM) of the capital stock variables differentiated by metro, nonmetro-metro-adacent, and nonmetro-nonmetro-adjacent county status, following LeSage and Pace (2009, pp 114-115).

 - [CCFinalCodeShare061521.do](https://github.com/schmi-ny/County-Level-Community-Capital-Stocks/blob/main/CCFinalCodeShare061521.do)
+- put Matlab code file here.

 LeSage, J., and R.K.
 Pace.
 2009.
 Introduction to Spatial Econometrics.
 Boca Raton, FL: Taylor and Francis.